dustinlyons/nixos-config/README.md

 ```

 ## For NixOS, one command does the trick
-First [download the minimal ISO image](https://nixos.org/download.html) and burn it to a USB.
+First [download the minimal ISO image](https://nixos.org/download.html) and burn it to a USB stick.
 Then boot it and run:

+> [!WARNING]
+> This will reformat your entire drive to the ext4 filesystem.

+> [!NOTE]
+> For Nvidia cards, choose the `nomodeset` option in the installer.

 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install